 There are a number of different forms of consultancy support available:

-- Learning Design Workshops - available at your institution
+- In-house Workshops - available at your institution

 - (1) University Module and Programme Design and Curriculum Development

 - (2) Capacity Development for Online Learning & Teaching